Indefinite Morse 2-functions; broken fibrations and generalizations: Introduction

 \begin{remark} In this paper we have assumed $X$ is $0$--connected and we have removed definite folds ($0$-- and $(n-1)$--folds) when $n \geq 3$, and removed them in $1$--parameter families when $n \geq 4$.
 One could speculate that, if $X$ is $1$--connected, we could remove $0$--, $1$--, $(n-2)$-- and $(n-1)$--folds for $n \geq 5$ (existence) or $n \geq 6$ (uniqueness).
 In particular, simply connected $5$--manifolds would have only $2$--folds and no cusps.
 This speculation would further generalize to $k$--connected $n$--manifolds with $n \geq 2k+3$ (existence) or $n \geq 2k+4$ (uniqueness). \end{remark}

 We would like to thank Denis Auroux, {\.I}nan{\c{c}} Baykur, Michael Freedman, Yank{\i} Lekili, Kevin Walker, Katrin Wehrheim and Jonathan Williams for helpful discussions during the preparation of this paper.
+We are also extremely grateful for the care and time which our anonymous referee put into the paper, which has led to greatly improved exposition and eliminated some significant mistakes.